 My name is Patrick Brady and I took the nom de plume Padraig when I began contributing to Belgium Knee Warmers because I wanted the reader to focus on the quality of the writing, rather than being distracted by the identity of who the author was.
-In a sense, I wanted to prove to myself that if the quality of writing were sufficient, it would draw an audience even if my name weren’t attached.
-And we did okay—in less than three years more than one million people visited BKW.
+In a sense, I wanted to prove to myself that if the quality of writing were sufficient, it would draw an audience even if my name wasn’t attached.
+And we did okay—in fewer than three years more than one million people visited BKW.
 Rather than cause people to wonder if I’m trying to hide something, I decided when I launched RKP it was time to reveal my identity.

 I’ve been an active cyclist for more than 20 years.
 I cut my teeth working in bike shops in Tennessee and Massachusetts.
 I spent some time working neutral support and even did a short stint working for the Junior National Team.

 I raced road, off-road and cyclocross.
 Collegiate racing was a particular favorite for me; the friendships I forged with my UMASS teammates in the early ‘90s endure to this day.
 I’ve toured all over, both unsupported on my own and with fully supported tour groups.

 I began writing about cycling in 1991 by freelancing for Dirt Rag after meeting Maurice Tierney at Mount Snow.
 My first article was about riding the trails at the Northfield Mountain cross-country ski area.
 It was an inauspicious start.
 The next year I began writing for the fledgling regional, The Ride.
 I became friends with the publisher, Richard Fries and in addition to my writing, I did copy editing and sold shop subscriptions for him.
 I’m pleased to count both Maurice and Richard friends to this day.